or Call (877) 548-8089

 At My Psychiatrist, we’re here to help.
 With six outpatient locations across South and Central Florida, our team of compassionate professionals offers therapy, medication management, and innovative treatments like TMS to support your mental health and improve your sleep.
 Need support?
 Contact us today at (877) 548-8089 to schedule an appointment and start your journey toward better sleep and peace of mind.

-Telemedicine FAQs
+Telemedicine in Psychiatry FAQs

-How does telepsychiatry compare to in-person visits?
+How does telemedicine for psychiatry compare to in-person visits?

 It’s on par in terms of diagnosis, symptom reduction, treatment adherence, and patient satisfaction.
+We welcome anyone looking to switch to a telehealth form of their psychiatry.

 Is telemedicine good for anxiety and depression?